Sriparno08/Openpedia/CONTRIBUTING.md

 ## Style Guide for Commit Messages

-If you are contributing a resource that refers to any of the first three sections, the commit message would be:
+If the resource belongs to any of these following categories:

+- Introduction to Open Source
+- Learn Git and GitHub
+- Contributing to Open Source

+The commit message should be:

 ```
 git commit -m "Add a/an <resource-type> from <publisher>"